 Energy is one of the most fundamental parts of the universe.
-Energy supports life itself, it allows objects to move despite other forces, pressure to be exerted, substances to be heated and electric current to flow.
-The two most essential forms of energy can be described as follows:
+Energy supports life itself.
+It allows objects to move despite other forces, the pressure to be exerted, substances to be heated, and electric current to flow.
+The 2 most essential forms of energy can be described as follows:

 Gravitational Potential Energy

-These two energy states transfer energy back and forth to each other.
+These 2 energy states transfer energy back and forth to each other.
 Kinetic energy is the energy of motion.
 As an object moves, it is gaining kinetic energy.
-Potential energy is stored energy which is energy that can be used “potentially” for motion.
+Potential energy is stored energy, which is the energy that can be used ‘potentially’ for motion.

-Let us look at an example.
-You are sitting down and holding an apple in your hand.
-As you raise your hand up, the apple is gaining potential energy.
-When you release the apple, it is converting the potential energy into kinetic energy as it falls.
-Another example is a battery one gets at a store.
-The battery, when not used, contains potential energy.
-When the battery is placed into a toy that uses a battery to move, the toy will now use the energy stored in the battery.
+Let us look at an example of a person sitting down and holding an apple in their hand.
+As they raise their hand, the apple is gaining potential energy.
+When they release the apple, potential energy gets converted into kinetic energy as it falls.
+Consider another example of a battery available at a store.
+The battery, when not in use, contains potential energy.
+When the battery is placed into a toy that uses it to move, the toy will now use the energy stored in the battery.
 This process is also converting potential energy into kinetic (usable) energy.

 Spring Potential Energy

-Spring potential energy is the potential energy that is stored due to the deformation of the spring which is an elastic object.
+Spring potential energy is the potential energy that is stored due to the deformation of the spring, which is an elastic object.
 The potential energy that is stored is equal to the work done to stretch the spring.
-It is dependent on the spring constant k and the distance the spring is stretched.
+It is dependent on the spring constant k, and the distance the spring is stretched.
 The spring constant is a measure of the stiffness of the spring.
-Various factors can affect the stiffness of the spring including the material of the spring, the diameter of the spring, diameter of the wire of the spring and the length of the spring.
+Various factors can affect the stiffness of the spring, including the material of the spring, the diameter of the spring, the diameter of the wire of the spring, and the length of the spring.

-So where does the energy exist in the spring?
-When you first start pulling on the spring, the spring will expand easily without much force needed.
-The more you pull on the spring and the further it stretches, the harder it becomes to pull it even a little more.
-The same thing occurs if you try and compress the spring.
-The more you compress the spring, the harder it becomes.
+So, where does the energy exist in the spring?
+On starting to pull the spring, the spring will expand easily without much force.
+The more one pulls the spring and the further it stretches, the harder it becomes to pull it even a little more.
+The same thing occurs in compressing the spring.
+The more one compresses the spring, the harder it becomes.
 So, any expansion or compression of the spring will cause the spring to tend to go towards the equilibrium point.
 This tendency is the conversion of potential energy by compression or expansion to kinetic energy as it moves towards the equilibrium point.

-Hooke’s Law was named after the 17th-century British physicist Robert Hooke.
-The basis of his law is that for relatively small deformation of a spring, the displacement or size of the deformation is directly proportional to the deforming force or load.
+Hooke’s law was named after the 17th-century British physicist Robert Hooke.
+The basis of his law is that for relatively small deformation of spring, the displacement or size of the deformation is directly proportional to the deforming force or load.
 In equation form, it is

 F = – k x